 We suggest that the best way to start a period of introspection is by donning an apron of exceptional quality and beauty, an apron that YOU purchased for YOUR own use, an apron that you have a personal and intimate relationship with.
 It is YOUR "badge of a Mason" and the one piece of regalia that you should take the most pride in.
 It may be a plain lambskin of elegant proportion or it may be heavily decorated – but it should never be made of cheap material or shoddy construction.

-Your apron is the most identifiable way to express your commitment to Freemasonry.
+Your apron is the most personal way to express your commitment to Freemasonry.